 "Electronic communication" means a communication that is transmitted by means of an electronic device, including, but not limited to a telephone, cellular phone, computer, or pager.
+This includes all social media platforms.

 Consequences and Remedial Measures for Acts of Harassment, Intimidation or Bullying